 - 1. Transcript of child's birth record (Birth Certificate) if not available refer to S 1003.21, F.S. - 2.
-Evidence of Immunization against communicable diseases - a.
+Evidence of Immunization against communicable diseases and a health exam. - a.
 Proof of immunizations must be documented on the Florida Certification of Immunization Form DH 680, which may be obtained from your healthcare provider, or the Department of Health.
 [Form DH 680 for DTaP (diphtheria-tetanus-pertussis), Hep B (hepatitis B), polio, MMR (measles-mumps-rubella), and varicella vaccines.]
-Prior to admission to 7th grade, in addition to compliance with kindergarten through 12th grade immunization requirements, students must provide an updated Form DH 680 indicating one does of the Tdap (tetanus-diphtheria-pertussis) vaccine. - b.
-Evidence that a health examination has been completed within one year prior to enrollment shall be provided.
-If a student has ever been enrolled in a Florida public or private school anytime throughout his/her school career, a new physical exam is not required for entry.

-- 3. Proof of Levy County residency One of the following sets of documents must be provided: - a.
-Copy of mortgage or lease/rental contract AND a copy of a recent (two month or less) electrical bill in parent's/guardians name - b.
-Copy of a recent (two months or less) electric bill in parent's/guardians name AND affidavit from landlord verifying residency - c.
+Prior to admission to 7th grade, in addition to compliance with kindergarten through 12th grade immunization requirements, students must provide an updated Form DH 680 indicating one dose of the Tdap (tetanus-diphtheria-pertussis) vaccine. - b.
+Evidence that a health examination (School-Entry Health Exam Form DH 3040) has been completed within one year prior to enrollment shall be provided.
+If a student has ever been enrolled in a Florida public or private school anytime throughout his/her school career, a new physical exam is not required for entry. - 3.
+Proof of Levy County residency One of the following sets of documents must be provided: - a.
+Copy of mortgage or lease/rental contract AND a copy of a recent (two month or less) electrical bill in parent's/guardian's name - b.
+Copy of a recent (two months or less) electric bill in parent's/guardian's name AND affidavit from landlord verifying residency c.
 Affidavit from head of household AND mortgage or lease/rental contract in the name of head of household AND a copy of a recent (two months or less) electric bill in name of head of household.